barryclark/jekyll-now/_example_posts/2014-06-10-beerventory.md

 tags:
  - iOS
  - Swift
- - Klask standings
+ - Beer inventory
- - Google Firebase
+ - Amazon DynamoDB
 ---

 **Note** - This article is a derivative of ["See pixyll in action"][1], taken from the lovely jekyll theme [pixyll][4].